 Your instructor will administer the test (often a written take-home exercise), review all incorrect answers, and certify completion of the test by endorsing your logbook.

 14 CFR 61.87 (c) requires you receive and log flight training in a glider and demonstrate your ability to fly that aircraft safely and proficiently.

 14 CFR 61.87 (i) lists the maneuvers and procedures you must master before being allowed to solo a glider.

-14 CFR 61.87 (n) requires an instructor’s endorsement on your student pilot certificate and in your logbook for solo flight in the specific make and model of glider you will fly.
+14 CFR 61.87 (n) requires an instructor’s endorsement in your logbook for solo flight in the specific make and model of glider you will fly.
 Your initial, and all subsequent, solo endorsements are good for 90 days from the date of the endorsement.

 14 CFR 61.31 (j) – Additional training required for operating a glider requires you receive ground and flight instruction in the launch method you will use on your solo flights and your instructor will certify that training by endorsing your logbook.